Pizza, medieval castles, and (rumored) dinosaurs lurking in Scottish lakes—from a kid’s-eye view, a family trip to Europe has a lot going for it.

 Wedged into the top of Scotland where the Moray Firth splits the country into its eastern and western halves, Inverness is a charming small city that acts as the gateway to the Scottish Highlands.

-Inverness is the hub for much of Scotland’s tourism, but above all, it is proximal to that famous finger of deepwater called Loch Ness.
+Inverness is the hub for much of Scotland’s tourism.
+Above all, it is proximal to that famous finger of deepwater called Loch Ness, one of the sites Scotland is known for.
 In fact, the River Ness, well known among the salmon fishing fraternity, organizes the Victorian streets of Inverness around its broad, shallow sweep before feeding into the famous lake.

 Satisfy your monster cravings with a tour that takes you out of the city and into the verdant drama of Loch Ness and its wild surrounds.
 You’ll discover that it’s not only a hotbed of rumored dinosaur sightings but also a truly gorgeous lake that’s home to real-life eagles and otters.

 And don’t despair if you don’t spot Nessie (there’s always Photoshop).
 Nearby Urquhart Castle’s romantic ruins are in a prime lakeside spot and offer an intriguing distraction.
 The castle has over 1,000 years of history, a superb visitor center, and even a full-size trebuchet siege engine.
 Another notable castle nearby is the stunning Cawdor Castle, best known for King Duncan’s murder in Macbeth.

 Don’t overlook Inverness itself: this compact city is worth scheduling in when on a fun-packed family trip to Europe.
 Wander by the elegant river or dip into Inverness’s museums and discover the city’s central role in one of Scotland’s most lively periods of history, the Jacobite Rebellions.